International Court & Tribunal Internships

 In addition to the placements above, we are also exploring internship options with the International Criminal Court, the Special Court for Sierra Leone, and the Special Tribunal for Lebanon.
 If you are interested in any of these options, please contact the Rapoport Center.

 Qualified students should submit the following items individually in PDF format via email to Rapoport Center Assistant Director William Chandler (firstname.lastname@example.org):

 - Cover letter (describe your interest in the internship and any relevant academic and/or practical experience; indicate whether you would prefer academic credit or a stipend)

 - Resume/CV (indicate language ability, if applicable)

 - List of three references (at least two must be regular Law School faculty)

 - Writing sample (8-10 pages; preferably related to the work of the court/tribunal)

 If applying for more than one placement, please list your internship preferences in rank order.

 A faculty committee will review applications and determine which students it will nominate for each placement.
 Selected students would then complete the formal application process through the appropriate institution.

 Please only apply for those internships you are willing to accept.
-Agreeing to serve as an intern through this program is a serious commitment to the host tribunal/institution, to the Rapoport Center, and to the Law School.
+Agreeing to serve as an intern through this program is a serious commitment to the host tribunal/institution, to the Rapoport Center, and to Texas Law.
 We expect students who are nominated to participate and fulfill all of the requirements of their internships.